Exchange-Traded Funds (ETFs) are becoming a popular investment vehicle for all kinds of Canadian investors.

 What Is BMO ZWC ETF?

-BMO Canadian High Dividend Covered Call ETF (ZWC) is an actively managed ETF designed to provide you with exposure to a portfolio of securities focused on helping you earn dividend income while generating more returns through call option premiums.
+BMO Canadian High Dividend Covered Call ETF (ZWC) is an actively managed ETF designed to provide you with exposure to a portfolio of dividend income securities while generating additional returns through call option premiums.

 The fund uses a rules-based methodology that factors in the dividend growth rate, yield, and payout ratio to add securities to the portfolio.
 The fund managers also subject the individual securities to a liquidity screening process to determine whether the assets align with the fund’s objectives.